AmnaFareen/AmnaFareen/README.md

  Passionate about building **technology that feels simple, meaningful, and genuinely helpful**
  Current focus: **Full-Stack Development** & exploring **Cybersecurity**
- I host **creative workshops** – time away from screen and closer to life.
+ I host **creative workshops** – to spend time away from screen and closer to life.

 <div align="center">